OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

   ...
 ```

-The points will look the best with textures that have a transparent background.
-Below is an example of a point cloud with a star shape.
-Also, if you want to apply a color to your point using a color map or fixed color, we recommend using texture in white or bright grayscale.
+The points will look the best with textures that have a transparent background, i.e. with an alpha value of zero.
+Below is an example of a point cloud with a filled star shape.
+However, shapes that are transparent in the center (for example, a ring), or have more than one color would work as well.
+Note however that if you want to apply a color to your point using a color map or fixed color, we recommend using texture in white or bright grayscale.

 :::{figure} texture_star.png
 :align: center